idle-meerkat/sdevwiki-fork/Port-Isolation.md

 ![Port Isolation Overview](images/port_isolation_overview.png)

 ## Linux Support
-This capability is supported by Linux kernels since 4.18.
-The support is provides on the port level (that is, not per port and VLAN).
+Port isolation is supported by Linux kernels version 4.18, or higher.
+The support is provided on the port level (that is, not per port and VLAN).
 Isolation is always applied on netdev switch ports.

 Linux Command:

 `bridge link set dev DEV [isolated {on|off}]`

-This setting is available through (rt) netlink, and it has no equivalent in ioctl/brctl
+This setting is available through (rt) netlink, and it has no equivalent in ioctl/brctl.

 ### SwitchDev Driver